1RishabhJain/Adversarial-training/README.md

 $ python drive.py model-new.h5
 ```

-_note_: model-new.h5 is the newest trained model on adversarial images and is resilient to adversarial attacks. model-old.h5 is the old model that is not resilient to adversarial attack.

 This simulator was built for Udacity's Self-Driving Car Nanodegree, and it's available [here](https://github.com/udacity/self-driving-car-sim) (Download the zip file, extract it and run the executable file).